Methodist Chapel

 Tags: Conversion, Restoration

-In 2007, our Clients acquired a local landmark, the former Methodist Chapel in Cockwells.
-Their long-term vision was to protect and preserve it for future generations.
-At the time of purchase, the building was in a rapid state of decline, prompting immediate essential maintenance to safeguard the remaining structure.
+In 2007, our Clients undertook the significant project of acquiring a local landmark, the former Methodist Chapel in Cockwells.
+Their vision was grounded in long-term conversion and Planning objectives aimed at protecting and preserving this cherished building for future generations.
+At the time of purchase, the Chapel was in a rapid state of decline, with visible deterioration threatening its structural integrity.
+This urgency led to immediate essential maintenance works to safeguard the remaining fabric of the building.

-Following planning approval, we were retained to produce the Building Regulations package and quickly assembled a multidisciplinary team, including structural and civil engineers, as well as a SAP assessor.
-Together, we developed a detailed and co-ordinated construction and pricing package to support the next phase.
+Following Planning approval, we were commissioned to develop the Building Regulations package.
+We assembled a multidisciplinary team including structural engineers, civil engineers, and a SAP assessor to ensure compliance with all relevant standards.
+Together, we prepared a detailed and coordinated construction and pricing package to facilitate the next phase of the project.

 .jpg)